YoussefZidan/JavaScript-Functions/README.md

 ```

 ## getTimes();
-Do you have a DDL that displays times of the day every `n` Minutes?
+Returns times of the day every `n` Minutes?
-Just use this function.

 ```js